lancachenet/lancache-dns/README.md

 ## Introduction

-This docker container provides DNS entries for \*.cs.steampowered.com to be used in conjunction with a steamcache server.
+This docker container provides DNS entries to be used in conjunction with a steamcache server.

 The primary use case is gaming events, such as LAN parties, which need to be able to cope with hundreds or thousands of computers receiving an unannounced patch - without spending a fortune on internet connectivity.
 Other uses include smaller networks, such as Internet Cafes and home networks, where the new games are regularly installed on multiple computers; or multiple independent operating systems on the same computer.